mtth/layer2/doc/api.md

 + return {Number}

-Also useful for saves.
+Also useful for creating saves.

 ### Class: dot11.capture.Replay

 Readable packet stream from a saved file.

+### Event: 'readable'

+Emitted when the first packet can be read.

+### Event: 'data'

++ `packet` {Buffer} A packet.

+Emitted each time a packet is available for reading.

+### Event: 'end'

+Emitted when the end of the file is reached.

+Similarly to `Live`, this will be emitted before the underlying device is closed.

+### Event 'error'

++ `err` {Error} The error that caused this.

+Emitted when something went wrong.
+Currently the main cause is packet truncation (if the `maxPacketSize` parameter is too small).

 #### Event: 'fetch'

 Emitted each time a batch of packets is fetched from the underlying resource.

 + `batchUsage` {Number} Fraction of batch size used.
-In live mode, this should be consistently under 1 in order to avoid filling up PCAP's buffer and losing packets there.
+In the case of a `Replay`, this fraction will typically be very close to `1`.
 + `bufferUsage` {Number} Fraction of the buffer used.
-This is mostly useful in replay mode, as in live mode we are guaranteed (if the buffer sizes between here and PCAP as equal) that this will never overflow.
+This is useful to avoid having too many dispatch loops interrupted prematurely (see `'break'` event below).

+### Event 'break'

+If the temporary buffer size is too small to hold a full batch of packets, the packet dispatching loop must be interrupted.
+When this happens, this event is emitted.
+As good performance relies on minimizing the total number of dispatches (i.e. fetches), tracking this event can be useful when slowness occurs (or simply in order to optimize the batch and buffer size).

 #### Event: 'close'